Photography Tour in Verona

 The best photos of Verona aren't always at the obvious landmarks.
 Sure, Arena di Verona and Piazza delle Erbe will fill your camera roll, but the real magic is in the side streets, the reflected light, and the unexpected angles that only reveal themselves to those exploring on foot.
 Seek out Giardino Giusti for the kind of shot that no one else is posting.

-Use this page as a starting point for a Verona walking tour, a free self-guided route, or the Roamee app for Verona.
+Use this page as a starting point for a Verona walking tour, a free route, or the Roamee app for Verona.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Verona attracts visitors for romance and history, and Arena di Verona and Piazza delle Erbe and every landmark doubles as a photography opportunity when you know where to stand and when the light is best.
 A photography-focused walk pays attention to reflections, leading lines, and street scenes between the landmarks.
 Hidden photogenic spots like Giardino Giusti reward those who wander off the main path.